gem/oq-engine/doc/installing/cluster.md

 The following ports must be open on the **master node**:

 * 1907 for DbServer (or any other port allocated for the DbServer in the `openquake.cfg`)
+* 1911 for the ZeroMQ streamer
 * 1912-1920 for ZeroMQ receivers
 * 8800 for the API/WebUI (optional)

 The **worker nodes** must be able to connect to the master on port 1907.
+Moreover the master must be able to access the workers via ssh.
+This means that you have to generate and copy the ssh keys properly, and the first time you must connect to the workers manually.
+Then the engine will be able to start and stop zworker processes at each new calculation.

 ## Storage requirements